All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cortisol and Stress Response

-While Zepbound does not directly target cortisol, the weight loss and metabolic improvements it produces can reduce chronic low-grade inflammation, which is closely linked to cortisol dysregulation.
+While Zepbound doesn't directly target cortisol, the weight loss and metabolic improvements it produces can reduce chronic low-grade inflammation, which is closely linked to cortisol dysregulation.
 Women dealing with stress-related weight gain around the midsection may find that Zepbound helps break a cycle that cortisol alone was perpetuating.
 Zepbound how it works

 Zepbound and Polycystic Ovary Syndrome (PCOS)